Mixing Ecstasy and Alcohol

 - The number of individuals between the ages of 12 and 17 reporting lifetime use of MDMA in 2016 declined compared to the number in 2015.

 - Thus, it appears that MDMA is not being abused by teenagers and very young adults as much it once was, most likely because it is not nearly as available as it used to be and other drugs of abuse have captured the attention of younger individuals.

 - Bath Salts

 Whenever an individual develops a substance use disorder, the general approach to the treatment protocol is well-defined, but adjusted to fit the needs of the individual.
-Any individual who has developed physical dependence on ecstasy and alcohol would most likely require significantly more time in an inpatient withdrawal management program (medical detox) than the standard 30-day stay.
+Any individual who has developed physical dependence on alcohol would most likely require significantly more time in an inpatient withdrawal management program (medical detox) than the standard 30-day stay.
 The treatment approach would have to be very carefully planned after the individual is assessed to determine if there any other co-occurring conditions, such as psychiatric/psychological disorders.

 The first step in the overall treatment program is to help the individual maintain abstinence from both drugs without experiencing significant withdrawal symptoms.
 Typically, this would be performed on an inpatient unit and supervised by an addiction medicine physician or addiction psychiatrist.
 Following completion of the medical detox treatment, the person would be required to become involved in a treatment program that consists of continued medical management of drug cravings and other issues (most often via the use of medicines) and an intensive substance use disorder therapy program.